Frequently Asked Questions

 How does the Practice Review Program work?

 The Practice Review Program has two components: the Pharmacy Review and the Pharmacy Professionals Review.
-The Pharmacy Review component will be a familiar process, as it mirrors the College’s previous pharmacy inspection process.
+The Pharmacy Review focuses on the legislated physical requirements of a pharmacy and the responsibilities of a pharmacy manager.
 For the Pharmacy Professionals Review, a College compliance officer will observe and assess individual pharmacy professionals in four key areas of practice.
 Compliance officers will ensure that pharmacies meet College standards/guidelines and that pharmacy professionals are appropriately applying their knowledge, skills, and abilities to deliver consistent pharmacy care.

 What is the College looking for during the Pharmacy Professionals Review?